kiprotichgidii/kubernetes-submissions/the_project/README.md

-# To-do App with Backend Service
+# To-do App with Postgres

 A simple to-do app that tracks your tasks and shows you a random image from Picsum every 10 minutes.
 The application is now split into two microservices: